 research uncovers new uses for drugs that are already approved for other uses;

-- patients have exhausted all other approved options, as is often the case in rare cancers.
+- patients have exhausted all other approved options, as is often the case in rare or advanced cancers.

 Difficulties of off-label use

 Off-label use can complicate health insurance coverage and reimbursement, and puts the prescribing practitioner at a high level of clinical responsibility, as it is the practitioner that must approve off-label use.
 Because these drugs are not officially indicated for a specific disease, the patient often pays full price.
 Even more, there is a possibility that the producing company might take the drug off the market when it is no longer needed for its official indication.

 Off-label use is not without any danger.